30 Wild Weather Pictures From Across Canada

 Shades of grey

-Eileen MacDonald captures the stormy skies over the Northumberland Strait in Cape Traverse, P.E.I.
+Eileen MacDonald’s atmospheric shot captures the stormy skies over the Northumberland Strait in Cape Traverse, P.E.I.

-Alan Cheng of Scarborough, Ont., writes: “Blocks of ice broke off from Greenland and reached this small village near the town of Bonavista, Newfoundland.”
+Alan Cheng of Scarborough, Ontario, writes: “Blocks of ice broke off from Greenland and reached this small village near the town of Bonavista, Newfoundland.”
+Incredible story—and photo!

 Larger than life

-This gigantic cloud over the Strathroy-Caradoc municipality in Ontario was too striking to not take a photo of.
-Thanks to Wendy Wever for sharing!
+This gigantic cloud hanging over the municipality of Strathroy-Caradoc in Ontario was calling out for a photograph!
+Thanks to Wendy Wever for sharing.

 Check out the 10 best day trips from Toronto.

 The waterfront in Cobourg, Ontario, is taking a pounding in this winter storm, snapped by Norma Keith.

 Find out why Cobourg is a popular filming location for shows like Murdoch Mysteries.